Browse tips

 - Duplicate or copy the page in your app.
 Use the page overview, thumbnail view, page manager, or page actions menu.

 - Name the copy by purpose.
-Examples: School Morning Routine, Low-Energy Week, Home Reset, Work Shutdown, Ramadan Routine, Exam Season Routine, or Monthly Admin.
+Examples: School Morning Routine, Low-Energy Week, Home Catch-Up, Work Shutdown, Ramadan Routine, Exam Season Routine, or Monthly Admin.

 - Write the tiny version first.
 A routine that works on a tired day is more useful than a perfect routine that disappears.

 - Connect routines to real moments.
-Use cues like after coffee, after lunch, before shower, after school pickup, Friday shutdown, Sunday reset, or payday.
+Use cues like after coffee, after lunch, before shower, after school pickup, Friday shutdown, Sunday planning, or payday.

 1. Morning routine that starts the day with less rush